BenNeise/bennneise.github.io/_posts/2010-06-09-automatically-setting-the-machine-owner-as-a-custom-attribute.markdown

 ---

-As we are constantly creating, moving, renaming and deleting machines, itÔÇÖs difficult enough to keep track of machines I have deployed myself; never mind keeping track of what the other team members are doing.
+As we are constantly creating, moving, renaming and deleting machines, it's difficult enough to keep track of machines I have deployed myself; never mind keeping track of what the other team members are doing.

-In order to try make it easier to find the owner of a machine, we implemented a custom attribute ÔÇ£Infrastructure ConsultantÔÇØ, which the analyst should complete.
+In order to try make it easier to find the owner of a machine, we implemented a custom attribute "Infrastructure Consultant", which the analyst should complete.
 Inevitably, despite the best of intentions, this is occasionally missed, and we end up with machine of unknown provenance.

-The following script sorts this by finding machines where the custom attribute is empty, then populating it with a best guess, based on the machineÔÇÖs event log.
+The following script sorts this by finding machines where the custom attribute is empty, then populating it with a best guess, based on the machine's event log.

 It looks for three types of events:-

-- ÔÇ£DeployingÔÇªÔÇØ covers machines which have been deployed from another template
+- "DeployingÔÇª" covers machines which have been deployed from another template
-- ÔÇ£CreatingÔÇªÔÇØ covers machines which have been imported via VMware Converter
+- "CreatingÔÇª" covers machines which have been imported via VMware Converter
-- ÔÇ£Clone ofÔÇªÔÇØ covers machines cloned from existing machines
+- "Clone ofÔÇª" covers machines cloned from existing machines

 This seems to cover everything on our environment.
 If you find something else, then it should be simple enough to add it.